framgia/sph_els_stephen/heroku_setup_monorepo.md

-[info][title]... heroku_setup_monorepo ...[/title]
+# Heroku Setup Monorepo for ELS Training App

+### Working environment

 assuming the repository has different projects to be deployed and that the projects are skeleton projects, if not, do take note of the configurations you have made such as environment variables and set them up properly

 i.e.
 backend/   and
 frontend/

-prerequisites:
+##### Prerequisites
-    heroku is configured and authenticated
+>heroku is configured and authenticated
 git is setup on the main directory

-[hr]
+## Setup

     1) create heroku applications in relation with the desired applications to be deployed
     - by default, when creating heroku applications, the name of the remote is "heroku"
         - since we want to create multiple applications in one repository, we must name them properly
         - we can modify that using the "-r / --remote=remote" flag